 IAV classes originate in one facility and are broadcast to one or more other locations simultaneously.
 Students in remote classrooms interact with the instructor and other students by means of video screens and interactive audio in specially equipped classrooms.
 IAV classes, then, meet just like other classes.
 The only difference is that some of your classmates may be in a classroom with you while others are hundreds of miles away.

-For instructions about participating in an IAV class as a student or using IAV equipment as a faculty member, consult the following:
+For instructions about using IAV equipment as a faculty member, consult the following:

 IAV Faculty Handbook (PDF*)